3 Damaging effects of duplicate information

 3. Wasting money

 Think of a marketing company about to send out a massive print mailing to a large potential customer base.
 If there are several spreadsheets with address information available, how does the organization ensure they are sending out the mailing to the right people with correct address information?
 Any mistargeted mailing sent out costs the company money that could have been spent more efficiently.
-Having only one, up-to-date address list available internally prevents waste.
+Having only 1 up-to-date address list available internally prevents waste.

-Comments
+No Comments Yet